TurboGears/tg2/docs/main/ToscaWidgets/Cookbook/ReCaptcha.rst

 The first step is to make sure you have all of the imports that you need.
 If you are already using forms and/or validation you may already have some of these::

- from toscawidgets.widgets.forms import TableForm from toscawidgets.widgets.twrecaptcha import ReCaptchaWidget from toscawidgets.widgets.twrecaptcha.validator import ReCaptchaValidator from toscawidgets.api import WidgetsList from formencode import Schema, NoDefault from formencode.validators import NotEmpty
+ from tw.forms import TableForm from tw.twrecaptcha import ReCaptchaWidget from tw.twrecaptcha.validator import ReCaptchaValidator from toscawidgets.api import WidgetsList from formencode import Schema, NoDefault from formencode.validators import NotEmpty